survive-the-century/survive-the-century/book/text/ending_2100-billionaire-ecotopia.md

 So close, and yet so far!
 {:.leader-sentence}

-We will remember this as the century when we stopped prioritizing growth above everything else, and started valuing the truly valuable things: human welfare and the environment.
+We will remember this as the century when we stopped prioritizing growth above all else, and started valuing the truly valuable things: human welfare and the environment.
 Nature is thriving and species we thought were extinct recover, while new species have evolved for the new wild places of the earth.

-But then… we lost it all to terrible rich Martians.
+But then we lost it all to rich Martians.

 # How did you get here?